Lupe Vélez

-María Guadalupe Villalobos Vélez (July 18, 1908 – December 13, 1944), known professionally as Lupe Vélez, was a Mexican actress, singer and dancer during the Golden Age of Hollywood cinema.
+María Guadalupe "Lupe" Villalobos Vélez (July 18, 1908 – December 14, 1944) was a Mexican actress, singer, and dancer during the Golden Age of Hollywood cinema.

 Vélez began her career as a performer in Mexican vaudeville in the early 1920s.
 After moving to the United States, she made her first film appearance in a short in 1927.
 By the end of the decade, she was acting in full-length silent films and had progressed to leading roles in The Gaucho (1927), Lady of the Pavements (1928) and Wolf Song (1929), among others.
 Vélez made the transition to sound films without difficulty.
-She was one of the first successful Latin-American actresses in Hollywood.
+She was one of the first successful Mexican actresses in Hollywood.
 During the 1930s, her explosive screen persona was exploited in successful comedic films like Hot Pepper (1933), Strictly Dynamite (1934) and Hollywood Party (1934).
 In the 1940s, Vélez's popularity peaked while appearing as Carmelita Fuentes in eight Mexican Spitfire films, a series created to capitalize on her fiery personality.

-Nicknamed The Mexican Spitfire by the media, Vélez's personal life was as colorful as her screen persona.
-She had several highly publicized romances with Hollywood actors and a stormy marriage with Johnny Weissmuller.
+Nicknamed The Mexican Spitfire by the media, Vélez had a personal life that was as colorful as her screen persona.
+She had several highly-publicized romances with Hollywood actors and a stormy marriage with Johnny Weissmuller.
 Vélez died at age 36 in December 1944 of an intentional overdose of the barbiturate drug Seconal.
 Her death and the circumstances surrounding it were the subject of speculation and controversy.